“…Because of His great love for us,

-Money can’t buy it; government can’t impose it by law; a corrupt human can’t fake it.
+Money can’t buy it; governments can’t impose it; a corrupt human can’t fake it.
 Heartfelt love power is cost free.
-It’s a gift of God, available 24/7 to anyone who asks—even to the most despicable excuse of a human being is not beyond the reach of the love power of God.
+It’s a gift of God, available 24/7 to anyone who asks—even the most despicable excuse of a human is not beyond the reach of the love power of God.

 Warren LeRoi Johns